selemondev/windi-ui/docs/index.md

     link: "#"
   - icon: ⚡️
     title: Powerful Tools
-    details: Windi UI is built on top of powerful tools such as UnoCSS, VueUse, Headless UI etc.
+    details: Windi UI is built on top of powerful tools such as TailwindCss, VueUse, Headless UI etc.
     link: "#"
   - icon: 🎨
     title: Themeable
-    details: Customize any part of our beautiful components to match your needs.
+    details: Customize any part of our beautiful components to match your style.
     link: "#"
 ---